 The Foundation was an early pioneer of impact investing, and its current mandate focuses on catalyzing new models to mobilize large reservoirs of private investment capital for the social good.

 The Zero Gap Fund specifically seeks innovative financial structures that can mobilize large-scale private investments to address global development challenges.
 The fund is sector agnostic, geography agnostic and highly flexible in the asset classes in which it invests.
-All that makes it well-suited for the current crisis.

 In just months, the pandemic has laid bare many of the fragilities of modern life.
 Even before the shutdown, households in the bottom fifth of the income scale in the US had actually seen their total financial assets fall by a third since the last recession.
 Around four out of 10 households didn’t have sufficient means to withstand a $400 emergency expense.